arrangedev/sakurai/README.md

 ## Safety

-Sakurai uses `unsafe` code internally for performance, but provides safe APIs.
-This isn't for the weak -- use at your own risk.
+Sakurai uses a fair bit of unsafe code internally, but the outward APIs are safe Rust.
+While the crate is well tested; use at your own risk.